weaveworks/wkp-docs/docs/mccp/usage-guide.md

 title: "Usage guide"
 ---

-## How to: Enable the MCCP feature
+## How to: Install MCCP via a helm chart

-Enabling the MCCP requires we:
+Installing the MCCP requires we:

-1. Choose and configure the database in `config.yaml`
+1. Choose and configure the database in `values.yaml`
-2. Enable the `fleetManagement` feature in `config.yaml`
+2. Enable the `fleetManagement` feature in `values.yaml`
-3. Configure the ingress address for NATS that an agent running on a leaf cluster will connect to.
+3. Create a secret for docker repository
+4. Determine your host IP address
+5. Install the MCCP helm chart

 ### 1. Choosing a database